open-AIMS/msPAF/README.md

 SSDs are cumulative probability distributions which are fitted to toxicity concentrations for different species as described by Posthuma et al. (2001).

 The current versions of msPAF takes SSDs fitted via the `ssdtools` package, which uses Maximum Likelihood to fit distributions such as the gamma, log-logistic, log-normal and Weibull to censored and/or weighted data.
+In addition, msPAF takes concentration response curves fitted by the package `bayesnec`, which uses Hamiltonian Monte Carlo to fit a range of non-linear models to concentration response data using Bayesian methods.

 Joint toxicity of 2 or more contaminants and/or stressors are obtained following the methods described in Negri, et al. 2019 (Environmental